pyscf/pyscf/README.md

         export PYTHONPATH=/opt:$PYTHONPATH

+  Note the path in `PYTHONPATH` is the directory where pyscf is installed (one upper level wrt pyscf directory).
+DO NOT put `pyscf` in the path.

 * Use Intel MKL as BLAS library.  cmake with options `-DBLA_VENDOR=Intel10_64lp_seq`

         cmake -DBLA_VENDOR=Intel10_64lp_seq ..

-  If cmake is still not able to find MKL, just define BLAS_LIBRARIES in CMakeLists.txt
+  If cmake does not find MKL, you can define BLAS_LIBRARIES in CMakeLists.txt

         set(BLAS_LIBRARIES "${BLAS_LIBRARIES};/path/to/mkl/lib/intel64/libmkl_intel_lp64.so")
         set(BLAS_LIBRARIES "${BLAS_LIBRARIES};/path/to/mkl/lib/intel64/libmkl_sequential.so")